Tony Dell: Cricket career

 Dell was a fast-medium seam bowler who played for Queensland and made his debut against England for the vital Seventh Test at Sydney in the 1970–71 Ashes series.
-With Australia needing to win he opened the bowling with Dennis Lillee and took 2–32 in the first innings – John Edrich caught by Greg Chappell for 30 and Basil d'Oliveira bowled for 1 – as England collapsed to 98–5 and 184 all out.
-In the second innings he was the best bowler with 3–65, but England made 302 and 223 was too much for Australia to make for victory.
-Dell batted last and made 3 not out in each innings and so was present at the crease when The Ashes were lost.
-His five wickets (19.40) put him ahead of Dennis Lillee (8 wickets at 24.87) at the top of the series averages, if you exclude Ian Chappell's one wicket for 10.00.
-His only other test was the First test against New Zealand at Melbourne in 1973–74 where he did not bat, but took 1–54 and 0–9 in Australia's innings victory.
+With Australia needing to win, he opened the bowling with Dennis Lillee and took 2–32 in the first innings – John Edrich caught by Greg Chappell for 30 and Basil d'Oliveira bowled for 1 - as England collapsed to 98–5 and 184 all out.

+In the second innings, he was the best bowler with 3–65, but England made 302 and the 223 runs required for victory proved too many for Australia to make.
+Dell batted last and made 3 not out in each innings, so he was at the crease when The Ashes were lost.

+His five wickets at 19.40 put him ahead of Dennis Lillee (8 wickets at 24.87) at the top of the series averages, if Ian Chappell's one wicket for 10.00 is excluded.

+Dell's only other test was the first test against New Zealand at Melbourne in 1973–74, in which he did not bat, but took 1–54 and 0–9 in Australia's innings victory.